graemeaj/HugoAlbertaBlacksmiths/content/membership.md

 >Camrose, Alberta
 >T4V 0C2

-or bring your application to one of the meetings.
+The form can be emailed to albertablacksmiths@gmail.com and fees can be e-transferred to the same email adress, or bring your application to one of the meetings.